YASH-810/C-LANGUAGE/readme.md

 ## Why C Language?
 - Once anyone known to C languae there is no problem learning other languages such as Python,C++,C#,etc. as syntax are same
-- C is very fast as compare to ohter language like Java and Python
+- C is very fast as compare to other language like Java and Python

 ## Get start with C Language
 To start C language it require